aifoundry-org/et-platform/device-minion-runtime/doc/master-minion/MasterMinion.rst

 Note the Master Minion Shire is divided into 2 separate domain - 1 for performing tasks related to scheduling operation commands from the Host, and 2 participate as part of the Compute Minion Shires to execute Compute Kernels.
-Tasks are distributed within the 16 Cores in Master Minion as follows
+Tasks are distributed within the 16 Cores in Master Minion as follows:

-- Dispatcher Core - handle all interrupts on behalf of the Master Minion Runtime
+  - **Dispatcher Core** - handle all interrupts on behalf of the Master Minion Runtime
-- Submission Queue Worker - handles poping command from the Virtual Queue buffer and executing the command.
+  - **Submission Queue Worker** - handles poping command from the Virtual Queue buffer and executing the command.
 There can be many SQW (upto 4) each on executing on a separate Core
-- DMA Workers - handles checking status of pending DMA channels, and handling completion of the respective channels.
+  - **DMA Workers** - handles checking status of pending DMA channels, and handling completion of the respective channels.
 Note there are 2 Workers handling: RX channels and TX channels
-- Kernel Workers - handles checking status of pending Kernel execution on slots of Compute Minions and handling completion of the kernel execution.
+  - **Kernel Workers** - handles checking status of pending Kernel execution on slots of Compute Minions and handling completion of the kernel execution.
 Note there can be upto 2 as we simultaneous Kernel execution - clusters of Compute Shires
-- PMC Sampler - handles sampling of Performance Counters for Shire Caches, MemShire, (NOC - TBD), PCI Controller
+  - **PMC Sampler** - handles sampling of Performance Counters for Shire Caches, MemShire, (NOC - TBD), PCI Controller
-- Compute Minion PLL Freq Update Worker - handles updating the Compute PLLs as per the DVFS algorithm
+  - **Compute Minion PLL Freq Update Worker** - handles updating the Compute PLLs as per the DVFS algorithm

 .. figure:: Master-Minion-HW-Interfaces.png
 **Figure 2 : Master Minion Physical Shire and interfaces to different Hardware Interfaces